erazorrr/rpg/README.md

 ## Backlog
 - Items dropped should not destroy items that lay on the current tile
-- NPCs' fleeing.
-Right now it uses CPU a lot and has weird issues
 - Add more details to the game map
 - Add more monsters
 - Add ring items